Interdisciplinary Conference on Psychedelics Research 2016

 The importance of accepting that we know so very little…

-Karin, our off-site admin, attended this international scientific conference on research into psychedelics in her native Holland, Amsterdam, and came back inspired and full of awe at the data and stories this scientific community have presented.
+One of our off-site admins attended this international scientific conference on research into psychedelics in Holland, Amsterdam, and came back inspired and full of awe at the data and stories this scientific community have presented.
 Research into Ayahuasca played a significant role and the results are very promising.
 Here are some of the speakers and what they researched:

 - Benjamin de Loenen, founder and executive office member of ICEERS, the excellent International Center for Ethnobotanical Education, Research & Service, talked about the opportunities for constructive policy innovation.
 ICEERS set up the Ayahuasca Defense Fund, which offers legal support to those prosecuted for possession and ingestion of Ayahuasca.
 Ben’s talk provided insight in the scientific aspects and cultural contextualization of the defense strategies in different Ayahuasca legal cases.

 - Adele Lafrance Robinson, clinical psychologist and Associate Professor in the Psychology Department at Laurentian University in Canada, presented the promising preliminary data she obtained from a research project into how ceremonial Ayahuasca use can serve as a therapeutic tool for the healing of eating disorders, giving hope to those for whom standard medical treatments have been ineffective.

 - David O’Shaughnessy, a PhD candidate from the James Cook University medical school in Townsville, Australia, conducted an observational pilot study at a healing center in Peru for people who cope with long-term addictions.
 He found that the therapeutic integration of traditional Amazonian and Western techniques indicated an absence of harm and positive therapeutic change for the majority of patients.